ill-am/Giggle-A-Day/client/tools/assets/SCREENSHOT_PLAN.md

 ## Storage

-All assets will be stored in:
+All assets will be stored in the repository under the automation package:

-- Screenshots: `/docs/assets/screenshots/`
+- Screenshots: `client/tools/assets/screenshots/`
-- Diagrams: `/docs/assets/diagrams/`
+- Diagrams: `client/tools/assets/diagrams/`

 ## Integration